PLUS UNO

 RESPONSIBILITY

-I led the foundational work for an AI-assisted design workflow at PLUS — documenting the design system for AI consumption, improving tool output, and scaling the approach across a team of designers.
+Led foundational design work for an AI-assisted workflow at PLUS — building the context layer, improving tool output, and scaling it across the team.

 CONTEXT